 Sometimes, when I tell people that I blog for a living, they roll their eyes.
 "That's so easy," they say.
 "You get a paycheck for sitting on the internet all day and writing.
 A monkey could do your job!"

 So for all of you beginner bloggers out there who are looking to get up-to-speed quickly, keep on reading.
-Below are the eight most common mistakes most beginners make and some tips on how to avoid them.
+Below are 12 common mistakes most beginners make and some tips on how to avoid them.

 Mistake 1: You think of ideas in a vacuum.